 Students will not be allowed to distribute invitations at school unless there is one for each child in the classroom.
 In addition, office personnel cannot release student and/or parent information to other parents/guardians.
+All treats must have the original store-bought nutritional label.
 No balloons or flowers are to be sent to students at school.